italrr/canvas/README.md

 [5 9 2]
 ```

-The takeaway is that the user is encouraged to be explicit when needed to avoid unexpected behavior.
-The reason canvas is this way it's because I wanted to make it powerful, flexible, and not too cumbersome.
+The takeaway is that the user is encouraged to be explicit when needed to avoid unexpected behavior. `canvas` is this way because I wanted to make it powerful, flexible, and not too cumbersome.
 JavaScript suffers from ambiguity causing unintended results as well, as a side-effect of its flexibility.
 I understand some people do not welcome this kind of quirk.
 But I personally find it not so much of a problem.
-If this is a deal breaker for you, canvas is definitely not the tool you want.
+If this is a deal breaker for you, `canvas` is definitely not the tool you want.

 ## Prefixers